+To the Parent:

-To th e Parent: FOLLOWING INFORMATION IS NECESSARY FOR ANY STUDENT TMENT IN SCHOOL.
+THE FOLLOWING INFORMATION IS NECESSARY FOR ANY STUDENT TO USE PRESCRIBED MEDICATIONS OR TO RECEIVE TREATMENT IN SCHOOL.
 ALL SPACES MUST BE COMPLETED.

+Name of Student Nume U. Juaucin

+Address

+Grade

+A. I am requesting permission for my child named above to: (Check all that apply)

+use or receive prescribed medication

+receive prescribed treatment

-TTO USE PRESCRIBED MEDICATIONS OR TO RECEIVE Name e of Student Address Schoo ol Grade A. I am requesting permission for my child named above to o: (Check all that apply) use or receive prescribed medication receive prescribed treatment presence or that of an authorized staff member in accordance with the Doctor's prescription. resence of that of an authorized staff member in В. I will assume responsibility for safe delivery of the medica ition to school.
-C. I will notify the school immediately if there is any change treatment. in the use of the medication or the prescribed D. I release and agree to hold the Board of Education, its off liability foreseeable or unforeseeable for damages or inju authorization.
-Signa ture of Parent Date Home e Telephone Work Telephone
+self-administer prescribed medication(s) in my presence or that of an authorized staff member in accordance with the Doctor's prescription.

+- B. I will assume responsibility for safe delivery of the medication to school. - C. I will notify the school immediately if there is any change in the use of the medication or the prescribed treatment. - D. I release and agree to hold the Board of Education, its officials, and its employees harmless from any and all liability foreseeable or unforeseeable for damages or injury resulting directly or indirectly from this authorization.

+Signature of Parent Date Home Telephone Work Telephone